srgio-es/teamcenter-mcp-server/memory-bank/systemPatterns.md

 - AppError class with error types for better categorization
 - Detailed logging with request IDs for traceability

+### 6. Modular Client Library

+The Teamcenter client is implemented as a separate library to:

+- Promote code reusability
+- Enable independent versioning and testing
+- Provide a clean API for Teamcenter operations
+- Allow for potential use in other projects

+### 7. Request Tracing

+The server implements request tracing with unique IDs to:

+- Track requests through the system
+- Correlate logs across different components
+- Simplify debugging and troubleshooting
+- Provide better visibility into system behavior

 ## Component Relationships

 ```mermaid